Things To Do In Dubai

 A place to go if you like to shop, sunbathe, and swim.
 There are many restaurants and cafes for dining overlooking the sea.
 In the winter, it is nice to for lazy strolls and to snap pictures.

 The Quranic Park was opened in March 2019.
 This 64-hectare park, located in Al Khawaneej, near Mushrif Park, is free to enter for anyone.
-The park exhibits the events, histories, and plants mentioned in the Quran’s Islamic holy scripture.
+The park exhibits the events, histories, and plants mentioned in the Quran, their holy scripture.
 This park is the first-ever Quran-inspired park in the world.
-This fares well as a place for edutainment visits for kids and grown-ups.
+It is also a place for edutainment visits for kids and grown-ups.

 The Glass House and Cave of Miracles can only be visited with a nominally priced ticket.
-The Glass House has the trees and plants mentioned in the Quran with their scientific names and medicinal properties.
+The Glass House has the trees and plants mentioned in the Quran, scientific names, and medicinal properties.
 The Cave of Miracles illustrates some of the miracles narrated in the Quran, such as Prophet Moses splitting the sea and Prophet Muhammad splitting the moon in half.

 The Quranic Park highlights the message of peace, love, and tolerance, which the Islamic faith emphasizes.

 The park also showcases Islamic calligraphy and art.
-The trunk of the solar panels trees with WIFI and phone charging station doubles as shades for visitors and is engraved with breathtaking Arabic calligraphy.
-Park is an example of integrating technology into our lives without looking too out of place.
+The trunk trunks solar panels trees with WIFI and phone charging stations doubleheaders for visitors and are engraved with breathtaking Arabic calligraphy.
+The park is an example of integrating technology into our lives without looking too out of place.
 The AC vents inside the Glass House are also made like tree trunks to blend in with the facility’s design.

-There are shops in the park that sells herbs and plants in the Quran.
+There are shops in the park that sell herbs and plants in the Quran.
 Water fountains in the nearby lake also add to the scenic attraction.

 This park has only been opened recently.
 Though it is a large park, some things need more development, and we hope it will be in the coming months.
 But considering the cheap ticket price, the place is worth a visit.

 The definition of luxury, Burj Al Arab, has been a landmark of Dubai for many years.
 No one leaves this city without capturing a picture of this hotel.
-It was voted the world’s most luxurious and the Middle East’s leading hotel several times.
+It w, which has been the world’s most luxurious and the Middle East’s leading hotel several times.

-Andre Agassi and Roger Federer played a tennis game 212m above the sea on the helipad at the Burj Al Arab.
+Andre Agassi and Roger Federer played tennis on the helipad at the Burj Al Arab, 212 m above the sea.

-Each suite in the hotel has 24-hour private butler service, and there is a reception on each floor and even a Rolls-Royce fleet to take guests around the city.
+Each suite has a 24-hour private butler service, a reception on each floor, and even a Rolls-Royce fleet to take guests around the city.

-The monumental wonder is built 300m from shore, and the only means of getting there is via a private bridge.
-Built over five years, this is the tallest all-suite hotel in the world, towering 321m high.
+The monumental wonder is 300m from shore, and the only way to get there is via a private bridge.
+Built over five years, it is the tallest all-suite hotel in the world, towering 321m high.
 It resembles a traditional Arabian dhow sail, portraying a solid connection of the nation to its sailing heritage.

 While Burj Al Arab can be seen from land and sea, getting inside the hotel for sightseeing is impossible.
-Unless you stay at the hotel or want to go for dinner, there is no way to get past the security.
+Unless you stay at the hotel or want to go for dinner, you cannot get past security.
 If you are going, be sure to reserve beforehand.

 Burj Al Arab is a major landmark in Dubai.
 It is one of a kind hotel with facilities and luxury way above the five-star standard.
 To visit there, you will either need a restaurant or hotel reservation, which can be quite pricey.